-- The Planning (Listed Buildings and Conservation Areas) Act 1990 - This Act sets out the legislative background for the control of conservation areas and listed buildings. - National Planning Policy Framework (March 2012) - This provides government policy guidance which relates to the historic built environment in particular section 12. - The Kent Design Guide - This advocates high quality design for all new development and provides detailed guidance. - The Thanet District Local Plan (which will be replacing the Thanet Local Plan 2006) - The Margate Renewal Study (undated but post-2006) - This document was commissioned by the Margate Renewal Partnership to carry out a study of the drivers of deprivation in Margate Central and Cliftonville West Wards and make recommendations on future regeneration activity to tackle deprivation. - Conservation Areas in Thanet Conservation Areas Management Plan (March 2008) - This document sets out the Council's approach to the management of the conservation areas within Thanet - it draws on both national and local planning policies
+- The Planning (Listed Buildings and Conservation Areas) Act 1990 - o This Act sets out the legislative background for the control of conservation areas and listed buildings. - Planning Policy Statement 5 (PPS5) - This provides recent (March 2010) government policies which relate to the historic built environment, and is accompanied by detailed guidance on the interpretation of the PPS by English Heritage. - The Kent Design Guide - This advocates high quality design for all new development and provides detailed guidance.

+Documents produced by Thanet District Council:

+- The Thanet local Development Framework (which is incrementally replacing the Thanet Local Plan 2006) - The Margate Renewal Study (undated but post-2006) - This document was commissioned by the Margate Renewal Partnership to carry out a study of the drivers of deprivation in Margate Central and

+Cliftonville West Wards and make recommendations on future regeneration activity to tackle deprivation.

+- Conservation Areas in Thanet Conservation Areas Management Plan (March 2008) - This document sets out the Council's approach to the management of the conservation areas within Thanet - it draws on both national and local planning policies